Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 ### Creating a graph model

-The training algorithma included in the ML-Agents SDK produce TensorFlow graph models as the end result of the training process.
+The training algorithms included in the ML-Agents SDK produce TensorFlow graph models as the end result of the training process.
 See [Training ML-Agents](Training-ML-Agents.md) for instructions on how to train a model.

 ### Using a graph model